 Proposing a Science and Conservation Event

-Towards this end the Society holds eight Science and Conservation Events a year.
-Generally, the format is three short research talks on a related theme during a 90-minute evening session.
+Towards this end the Society holds eight evening Science and Conservation Events a year.
+Generally, the format is three-four short research talks on a related theme during a 90-minute public session.
 Science and Conservation Events are an ideal opportunity for scientists to present new research and findings, especially synthesising and highlighting links between related topics bearing on a common theme.

 Science and Conservation Events are held monthly between October and July, in the Society's Meeting Rooms, Regent's Park, London, and start at 6.00pm.
 The events are open to all at no charge.
 The most successful meetings are those that address some topical or controversial theme, with a lively approach to the presentations that make the subject generally accessible.